Soaring battery prices "devastating" U.S. lead producers

-NEW YORK (Reuters) - Secondary lead smelters are paying near record prices for junk batteries, their raw material feed, because drivers are not replacing their car batteries due to the unseasonably warmer winter in the Northern Hemisphere.
+NEW YORK, April 5 (Reuters) - Secondary lead smelters are paying near record prices for junk batteries, their raw material feed, because drivers are not replacing their car batteries due to the unseasonably warmer winter in the Northern Hemisphere.

 The price rise has been driven by a scarcity of spent batteries, used to make 90 percent of the United States’ lead output.
 Lead-acid batteries in cars and trucks are lasting longer due to the milder weather.